Krishnan-CS/AMPBA/README.md

 # Tableau
 * LoD and table calculations.
-* A variety of plots with trendlines and annotations.
+* A variety of plots with trendlines and annotations, including geospatial data.